ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 The application source code for the frontend service is present under `src/frontend` directory and for the middleware service under `src/middleware` directory.

-Both these services are built as docker images and deployed using cloud run.
-The IaC code / terraform code is present in the `*.tf` files in the current directory.
+Both these services are built as container images and deployed using cloud run.
+The terraform code is present in the `*.tf` files in the current directory.

+As an example, you can edit the `createHandler` function in `./src/middleware/main.go` to add a prefix string to every TODO item by replacing `t.Title = r.FormValue("title")` with `t.Title = "Prefix " + r.FormValue("title")`.

 NOTE: The changes in infrastructure may lead to reduction or increase in the incurred cost.
+For example, storing the container images for the services incurs [storage cost](https://cloud.google.com/container-registry/pricing)

 Please note: to open your recently used workspace:
 * Go to the `File` menu.